JQIamo/hard-drive-shutter/README.md

 ## Ordering Boards:

 - v2.3 Boards are orderable from OSHPark as [ShutterDriverV2.3](https://oshpark.com/shared_projects/EIEmdKBs), and contain no electrical changes, so should need no new testing.
 All changes between v2.2 and v2.3 were either cosmetic or changes in component position.
+Cost is $17.85 per 3 boards, ($5.95 each).
 - v2.2 Boards are orderable from OSHPark as [ShutterDriver](https://oshpark.com/shared_projects/dwfRqreU), and has been tested and confirmed to work by the RbDisorder group.
 Cost is $17.85 per 3 boards, ($5.95 each).

 ## BOM/Parts List